c3d/xl/README.md

 Australia, while your controlling application is located in Sydney, Canada.
-If you need the difference in temperature between the two sensors, wouldn't it make sense to minimize the traffic between Canada and Australia, and have the two sensors talk to one another across the room?
+If you need the difference in temperature between the two sensors, wouldn't it make sense to minimize the traffic between Canada and Australia, and have the two sensors talk to one another locally in Australia?

 This is very easy with ELIoT.
 The following program will only send a traffic across the ocean if the temperature between the two sensors